 1Bibb Hubbard, Founder and President

 3David Park, Senior Vice President, Strategy and CommunicationsDavid has extensive experience in communications, strategic planning, community engagement, and development.
-Prior to Learning Heroes, David was Vice President of Mission Advancement at America’s Promise, where he helped develop and implement the GradNation campaign to increase the high school graduation rate.
-David also held senior level positions at several communications firms including Ogilvy Public Relations Worldwide and Porter Novelli International, and taught communications courses at Georgetown University.
-A proud public school alumnus, David is committed to helping public school students and families thrive.
+Prior to Learning Heroes, David was Vice President of Mission Advancement at America’s Promise Alliance, where he helped develop and implement the GradNation campaign to increase the national high school graduation rate.
+David also held senior level positions at several communications firms including Ogilvy Public Relations Worldwide and Porter Novelli International, and taught communications at Georgetown University.
 David graduated from American University with a BA in communications.

-4Windy Lopez-Aflitto, Director of Content and Partnerships
+8Windy Lopez-Aflitto, Vice President of Content and Partnerships

-1Cindi Williams, Strategic Advisor
+1Cindi Williams, Co-Founder and Senior Advisor

 Cindi is a Principal at HCM Strategists, a leading education and health public policy firm, where she provides communications and advocacy strategy for organizations dedicated to improving student outcomes for low income students.
 Prior to joining HCM, Cindi worked at the Bill & Melinda Gates Foundation where she directed communications and external affairs for its investments in education, public libraries, and family homelessness, while also serving on the Foundation’s Leadership Team.
 She previously served as Senior Advisor to the U.S. Secretary of Education, Deputy Assistant Secretary of Education for Communications and Outreach, and Special Assistant in the White House Office of Public Liaison.
 She lives in Washington State with her husband and sons.

-2Erica Felker, Research and Content Advisor
+3Erica Gray, Advisor, Research and Content